 Econometric technique and descriptive statistics were used in analyzing the data collected.
 Descriptive statistics such as percentages and mean were used in describing the socio economic characteristics of the households and the major vegetables demanded by households in the study area, Budget share index was used to ascertain the monthly budget share expenditure by households on garden egg leaf and other vegetables, whilemultiple linear regression analysis was used to determine how own price, cross price, income elasticity and socioeconomic factors affect the demand for garden egg leaf in the study area.

 Objective 2 was analysed using a 6 –point likert type scale of Extremely preferred (EP= 6), Moderately Preferred (MP = 5), Occasionally Preferred (OP = 4), Slightly Preferred (SF = 3), Least Preferred (LP = 2) and Not at all (1).
-The midpoint for taking decision was obtained by adding up the values of the scale (i.e. 6+5+4+3+2+1 = 21) and divided by the number of scale (i.e. 6) to give a mean value of 3.5.
+The midpoint for taking decision was obtained by adding up the values of the scale (i.e. 6+5+4+3+2+1 = 21) and divided by the number of scale (i.e., 6) to give a mean value of 3.5.
 Any mean score that is greater or equal to 3.5 was regarded

 as preferred while those less than 3.5 were taken as least preferred.